 2.1 Purpose of the Partnership

 The purpose of the Partnership is to prepare, approve and maintain globally applicable Technical Specifications and Technical Reports related to access-independent M2M Solutions.
-Such Technical Specifications and Technical Reports are expected to be transposed into appropriate deliverables (e.g., standards).
+Such Technical Specifications and Technical Reports will be transposed into appropriate deliverables (e.g., standards).

 2.2 Scope and Objectives of the Partnership